Raising awareness of the advantages of regular HIV testing

 Promoting HIV screening and testing can reduce the number of people with a late HIV diagnosis.

-“We’d encourage anyone who thinks they might be at risk of HIV to get themselves tested straight away.
-It can be done discreetly by ordering a free home sampling kit on line from www.test.hiv.
-Alternatively you can get access to a full sexual health check-up, which will look for other STIs as well as HIV, through your local sexual health service or your GP.
+or people can get access a full sexual health check-up, which will look for other STIs as well as HIV, through their local sexual health service or their GP.
 All of these services are free and confidential."

 Information and advice about sexual health and the services in Northumberland and North Tyneside is available on a free interactive app.
 The app includes centralised booking and where to find clinics, where to get free condoms, online symptom checker and advice about testing and support.
 Users can also email questions using this app direct to the service to get the advice they need from an experienced and qualified sexual health practitioner.